etjernst/Materials/git/git_tutorial_2.md

 <br>
 Research is a highly nonlinear process, and this way of doing version control is much more similar to how we actually work than the very linear way that Dropbox (for example) does version control.<br>
+We will mostly use branches with our names.
+But a branch can also be called something specific like newvardef.<br>

+To make sure we know what we are doing, we need to organize our commits and branches.<br>
+This is non-trivial.<br>
+You have to think in ways you are not used to thinking when you start using Git, so these workflows will not feel intuitive.<br>
+But they are worth learning, since Git will be less useful otherwise.<br>

+We will use a few main branches:
+1. [master] branch: protected, always "ready to run", and has sparse commits from [working]
+2. [working] branch is protected, "nearly" ready to run, and has frequent commits from [user] or [feature] branches
+3. [user] or [feature] branches are frequent, specific, personal, and hold all new work

 ## Step 1 - Make a branch